-Centralised, managed printers are located in these student computing labs and in document centres.
+Centralized, managed printers are located in these student computing labs and in document centers.
 Print requests are released by tapping or swiping your student card against a reader at the printer.

 The university also hosts a student portal – Uct Vula – to which all students have access.
 Notes, videos and additional learning material will be made available there by lecturers.

 Your two main points of contact with UCT ICTs will be via the student lab administrators or the staff at the Front Office located on Cissie Gool Plaza.

 This service helps you to connect yourself to the wireless and the internet.

 How to access the network drives